awslabs/yesiscan/README.md

 backend isn't generally useful worldwide, we'd like you to consider submitting and maintaining it here in this repository so that we can share ideas, and potentially get new ideas about design and API limitations from doing so.

+#### Google License Classifier

+The google license classifier backend wraps the [google license classifier](https://github.com/google/licenseclassifier) project.
+It is a pure golang backend which is nice, although the API does use files on disk for intermediate processing which is suboptimal for most cases, although makes examination of incredibly large files possible.
+Some of the results are spurious so use it with a lower confidence interval.

+#### SPDX

+This is a simple pure-golang, SPDX parser.
+It should find anything that is a valid SPDX identifier.
+It was written from scratch for this project since the upstream version wasn't optimal.
+It shouldn't have any bugs, but if you find any issues, please report them!

+#### Askalono

+This wraps the [askalono](https://github.com/jpeddicord/askalono/) project which is written in rust.
+It shells out to the binary to accomplish the work.
+There's no reason this couldn't be easily replaced with a pure-golang version, although we decided to use this because it was already built and it serves as a good example on how to write a backend that runs an exec.
+Due to a limitation of the tool, it cannot properly detect more than one license in a file at a time.
+As a result, benefit from its output, but make sure to use other backends in conjunction with this one.
+The `askalono` binary needs to be installed into your `$PATH` for this to work.
+To install it run: `cargo install askalono-cli`.
+It will download and build a version for you and put it into `~/.cargo/bin/`.
+Either add that directory to your `$PATH` or copy the `askalono` binary to somewhere appropriate like `~/bin/`.

 ### Caching